by Amy Scholten, MPH

-Hysterosalpingography is a type of x-ray exam.
-It is used to examine the uterus (womb) and fallopian tubes.
+Hysterosalpingography is a type of x-ray.
+It is used to examine the uterus and fallopian tubes.
 The uterus is the organ that holds an unborn baby during pregnancy.
 The fallopian tubes carry eggs from the ovary to the uterus.

 Reasons for Test

 Hysterosalpingography is used to look at:

 All x-rays involve some radiation exposure.
-These levels are considered safe for most but are not recommended for pregnant women.
-Tell your doctor if you are pregnant.
+These levels are considered safe for most.
+The test is not recommended for pregnant women.
+The radiation can harm the fetus.

 What to Expect